amandamarkee/cg2-final/genome-assembly.md

 chmod +x assemblystats.py
 ```

-Lastly, I ran the assemblystats.py script on the newly generated fasta file of the fga in the format of scriptfilepath/scirptname.py nameofassembly.fa and save the results as a text file.
+I ran the assemblystats.py script on the newly generated fasta file of the fga in the format of scriptfilepath/scirptname.py nameofassembly.fa and save the results as a text file.
 ```
 python assemblystats.py hifiasm_output.asm.bp.p_ctg.fa >> hifiasm_asmstats.txt
 ```